 Accommodation fees can be found on the Wycliffe Hall Accommodation webpage.

 In addition, Wycliffe Hall students pay a termly Common Room fee, the amount of which is decided on a yearly basis but usually approximates £50.00.

 Out-of-pocket expenses incurred for travel related to placements and missions will be reimbursed up to a fixed limit.

-Ordinands should consult with their sponsoring body regarding arrangements for payment of tuition and other fees.
+Ordinands should consult with their sponsoring body regarding arrangements for payment of fees.

 How to Apply

 Church of England Ordinands: Apply directly to Wycliffe Hall through our online application system.

 Non-Church of England ordinands: Apply to the University of Oxford through the UCAS system.
 For detailed information, please see the ‘How to Apply’ tab on the Theology and Religion webpage on the University of Oxford Admissions website.
 Students are able to indicate their preference to join Wycliffe Hall on their UCAS application.
 For detailed information, please see the University of Oxford Choosing a College webpage.